 Infertility to Adoption – Part 1 “You Will Never Have Children”

 It’s been 10 years ago since I found out I would never get pregnant.
-Since I was told, you will never have children.
+Since I was told, you will never have children, you have infertility.

 It’s been 10 years since I was told I would never be able to have children.
 And it’s still an emotional thing to write about.
 I’m actually shedding a few tears as I type this in my basement office on a Friday night.
 My husband is working in the garage on his favorite car, and I’m writing this to you gals.
 We had no idea what our future would hold in this picture.
 We were so young.
 Look at that handsome hunk I married.
 Ok, I’ll get back on track. 😉